ALU-CloudBand/tosca-docs-generator/README.md

 This generates an HTML 5 document (which resembles a Javadoc document when using the default style).

+## Example
-An example of a generated HTML can be found [here](http://htmlpreview.github.io/?https://raw.githubusercontent.com/ALU-CloudBand/tosca-docs-generator/master/src/test/resources/expected_tosca_spec.html?token=ABU651PQ8qU2BEPpzVQTKUXUGZbRZpfgks5YIZjZwA%3D%3D)
+An example of a generated HTML can be found [here](https://cdn.rawgit.com/ALU-CloudBand/tosca-docs-generator/master/src/test/resources/expected_tosca_spec.html)

+---

 ## Executing the tosca-docs-generator